mzyxnuel/DevTime/README.md

 ## Project Requirements
 ### Functional Requirements:
-- **Detailed Time Analysis:** TimeCode must provide developers with detailed analysis of time spent on specific projects, programming languages used, and activities performed during development sessions.
+- **Detailed Time Analysis:** DevTime must provide developers with detailed analysis of time spent on specific projects, programming languages used, and activities performed during development sessions.
 ### Non-Functional Requirements:
-- **Security:** Information collected and analyzed by TimeCode must be protected to ensure developers' data privacy and security.
+- **Security:** Information collected and analyzed by DevTime must be protected to ensure developers' data privacy and security.
 - **Scalability:** The system must be designed to support a growing number of users and data without compromising its functionality or performance.
 - **Usability:** Must offer an intuitive and easy-to-use user interface, allowing developers to easily access analyses and manage their data.
 - **Reliability:** Must ensure the accuracy and precision of the provided analyses, minimizing human error and inaccuracies in collected data.
-- **Integration:** The system must be able to easily integrate with other software development tools and platforms, allowing developers to effectively use TimeCode within their existing workflow.
+- **Integration:** The system must be able to easily integrate with other software development tools and platforms, allowing developers to effectively use DevTime within their existing workflow.

 ## Implementation
 ### Programming Languages, Frameworks, and Libraries Used: